Remote Sensing Applications and Uses

 Remote sensing applications like weather forecasting and monitoring are fundamentally important for businesses, athletes, and tourists.
 In 1975, the Geostationary Operational Environment Satellite (GOES-1) was launched to collect wind, temperature, and other atmospheric data.
 But GOES-1 was limited to a small portion of the Earth.
 A lot has changed since then.
 We are now on GOES-12, 13, 14, and 15 with improving temporal, spectral, spatial, and radiometric resolution.

 The pollution is so high in some cities that it’s the equivalent of smoking a pack of cigarettes each day.
 80% of these over-polluted cities are in China.
 One of the major pollutants is carbon monoxide.
 Carbon monoxide is colorless to the human eye but not for MOPITT (Measurements of Pollution in the Troposphere) on NASA’s Terra satellite.
 MOPITT uses a spectrometer to measure upwelling infrared radiation in the lower atmosphere.

 When charged particles interact with Earth’s magnetic field, they actually slam into the gases of our atmosphere.
 The different colors we see are from different gases.
 If you’ve watched the Aurora Borealis from the ground, you might want to try from up above.
 One of the most surreal videos is watching the International Space Station’s view of the Aurora Borealis.

 Albedo measures the percent of reflected sunlight.
 A darker surface will heat up quickly and absorb sunlight.
 Brighter surfaces like snow reflect much sunlight back to the atmosphere.
 Albedo is a key component in the Earth’s radiation budget.
 In order to calculate the total albedo, we can assign an albedo value to each land cover type.
 Multiply albedo with the land cover type and sum to measure total albedo.

 Energize your search for endless solar panel input.
 If you were going to choose a single location anywhere on Earth to install a solar panel, it would have to be the Global Horizontal Irradiance (GHI) map.
 GHI measures the rate of total incoming solar energy at the Earth’s surface in watts per square kilometer.
-Decades of satellite data (derived from GOES and Meteosat) has generated this data with a standard error of only 5%.
+Decades of satellite data (derived from GOES and Meteosat) have generated this data with a standard error of only 5%.
 This remote sensing data brings some serious heat.